-Unpaid orders are included by default.
-There's an option to exclude unpaid orders, in the criteria screen that pops up as you create a new summary.
+Unpaid orders, orders on hold, and refunds and credit notes are included by default.
+There's an option to exclude each of these different order types in the criteria screen that pops up as you create a new summary.

 Any individual order can also be opted out by de-selecting it during the summary creation process.
 Any unsummarised orders can be summarised at a later date by creating a second summary for the same date range.
 Each order will only be included in a summary once, so there's no risk of duplicating values by covering the same date range multiple times.